Claxton, North Yorkshire: Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Hovingham & Sheriff Hutton electoral ward of North Yorkshire County Council and the Ryedale South West ward of Ryedale District Council.
+It also lies within the Sheriff Hutton & Derwent electoral ward of North Yorkshire Council Between 1974 and 2023 the village was part of the Ryedale district.

 The Parish Council has six members with representation split equally between the two villages of the Parish.

 Geography

 The village lies just off the A64 road and the nearest settlements are Sand Hutton 1.1 mi to the south, Flaxton 1.5 mi to the north-west and Harton 1.1 mi to the north-east.

 The 2001 UK Census recorded the population as 219 of which 172 were over the age of sixteen years.
 There were 102 dwellings of which 56 were detached.
 The population as of the 2011 census had only reduced marginally to 218.